-Canadian Psychology has a mandate to present generalist articles in areas of theory, research, and practice that are potentially of interest to a broad cross-section of psychologists.
+Canadian Psychology publishes generalist articles in areas of theory, research, and practice that are of interest to a broad cross-section of psychologists.
 Manuscripts with direct relevance to the context of Canadian psychology are also appropriate for submission.
-Original, empirical contributions may be considered if the research is of direct relevance to the discipline as a whole (e.g., a survey of psychologists about the future of the discipline).
+Original, empirical contributions are welcome if the research is of direct relevance to the discipline as a whole (e.g., a survey of psychologists about the future of the discipline or about their practice) or if they present the results of a systematic review (including meta-analyses) or other forms of reviews.
+Reviews are particularly welcome.

 Editor / Rédacteur en chef